chris-f-anderson/chris-f-anderson/README.md

 - 👋 Hi, I’m @chris-f-anderson
-- 👀 I’m interested in business intelligence, data analytics and software development.
+- 👀 I’m interested in business intelligence, data analytics, software development and DevOps.
-- 🌱 I’m currently learning Javascript and Python.
+- 🌱 I’m currently learning containers and IaC.
+I'm also reinforcing my knowledge of object oriented languages.
 - 💞️ I’m looking to collaborate on data projects.
 - 📫 How to reach me chris.anderson.bham@gmail.com